Cognitive Behavioral Therapy (CBT) for Teens in Redondo Beach

 Thoughts

 Our thoughts are our interpretations, beliefs, and perceptions about ourselves, others, and the world.
 These thoughts can be automatic and are shaped by our past experiences, knowledge, and attitudes.
 For example, thinking, “I am going to fail this test,” can lead to feelings of anxiety or fear.
 In contrast, positive thoughts like “I am prepared and capable” can create feelings of confidence and calm.
+Positive thinking can lead to positive emotions and healthier behaviors, supporting overall mental well-being.

 Emotions are the feelings we experience in response to our thoughts and external events.
 They can be positive (like happiness or excitement) or negative (like sadness or anger).
 Emotions are powerful and can significantly affect our physical and mental states.
 Feeling anxious about failing a test might lead to avoiding studying or procrastinating, creating a self-fulfilling prophecy.
 Conversely, feeling confident might lead to diligent study and good performance.